rcalixte/wayland-book/src/introduction.md

 **TODO**

-- The introduction of XDG toplevel is kind of weak and should be reworked
 - Expand on resource lifetimes and avoiding race conditions in chapter 2.4
 - Move linux-dmabuf details to the appendix, add note about wl_drm & mesa
 - Popups and input semantics are interwoven, move chapter 10 before chapter 9?
-- Make syntax highlighting consistent throughout, and write better CSS for it
 - Use &mdash; instead of - where appropriate
 - Generate PDFs and EPUBs